How It Works

 figure 03

-All Actions are compressed as zip archives.
 After decompressing the archive, double-click the Action file to have it automatically installed in your Photoshop Actions palette.
+An in-depth tutorial on how to install actions can be found on this site.

 figure 04